Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/4_MessageBrokers/ReadMe.md

 # Introduction
-- Message brokers are used to enable `Event Driven Architectures`, to communicate the events between microservices.
+- Message brokers are used to decouple & enable [Event Driven Architectures](../0_SystemGlossaries/EventDrivenArchitecture.md) i.e. communicate the events & pass the data between [microservices](../1_MicroServices).
 - In modern software architecture, the application needs to be decoupled, high scalability, serving high performance.
 - Messaging service come in allows us to build that kind of application.